 The allowance for ECL relates to trade receivables.
 No allowance has been provided on other receivables.
-There were no movements in the allowance for ECL for each of the three years in the period ended December 31, 2023.
+There were no movements in the allowance for ECL for each of the three years in the period ended December 31, 2024.

-Total intercompany receivable eliminated upon consolidation amounted to P1.87 million and P0.37 million as of December 31, 2023 and 2022.
+Total intercompany receivable eliminated upon consolidation amounted to ₱1.87 million as at December 31, 2023.